-AMD Ryzen 7 2700X still a very good CPU to buy that can deliver very good results in both gaming and streaming only when it’s priced under 200$.
+AMD Ryzen 7 2700X is still an excellent CPU to buy that can deliver outstanding results in both gaming and streaming only when it’s priced under $200.

 Even though the Ryzen 7 2700X used to be one of the best AMD processors, now it doesn’t worth it at all to spend above 200$ on it, especially after that Intel has released its 10th gen CPU lineup what pushed AMD to put some huge discounts on its 3rd gen Ryzen CPUs.

 So, if you are looking to build a good gaming PC, you should go with Ryzen 7 3700x, in top of delivering an amazing performance, it consumes way less energy compare to the Ryzen 7 2700x

 If you decide to purchase the AMD Ryzen 7 3700x, you can take a look at our review for the Best B550 Motherboards as well as Best X570 Motherboards that will help you to push your CPU to its maximum speed, and it will also offer you the high-end features such as PCIe Gen 4.0.